Boone - the Early Years

 Jensen’s thoughts on the breeding habits of the officers’ mothers are interrupted by a gunshot.
 His immediate reaction is to shout, “Dismount and take cover at the wagons,” while he does the same.
 While moving behind the middle wagon he can see no one in the column is shot, then he hears more shots from up the road, and he shouts, “Don’t fire until I say to.
 Then open in volley fire.”

 He looks around, and smiles when he sees everyone is at the wagons and taking some sort of cover, except the two idiot officers who are still sitting on their horses while they look about them.
 Looking further down the road Jensen can see three rifle flashes firing across the road, but the speed in which they reload and fire again is astonishing, he can’t believe it.
 Even if someone is handing them another rifle they need more time to change guns than is being taken to shoot.
 He’s starting to think they have those Colt Revolving Rifles which are like a pistol with a longer barrel, but he changes his mind when they keep firing after six shots.
-He doesn’t know why the shooting is going on, until he sees a lot of people beside the road shooting at the hillock with the three shooters on; obviously a nice ambush just got bushwhacked.
+He doesn’t know why the shooting is going on, until he sees a lot of people beside the road shooting at the hillock with the three shooters on it; obviously a nice ambush just got bushwhacked.

 The little return fire from the right side of the road ends about the same time as the officers think to move off to the side of the road and fall back to the wagons.
 Jensen shouts, “Take aim down the road, but wait for my order before you fire.”
 He watches the troops all move to have a good shot straight down the road.
 The two officers are still on their horses and are frowning at Jensen, obviously trying to work out what they should say about the situation.
 Suddenly a group of men charge across the road from the scrub on the left.
 Jensen shouts, “Open fire,” at the same time the shooting from the hill becomes faster.

 Barry ‘Bubba’ James is the second in charge of the group of deserters turned bandits, and is in charge of the group on the north side of the road while they wait for the Army gold shipment to arrive.
 His cousin Robert ‘Bob’ James is in charge of the group and controlling the men on the south side of the road.
-He’s thinking, Just another couple of minutes and we get to kill some blue coats while getting rich, when he hears a gunshot from the other side of the road, and he thinks, What idiot opened up early?
+He’s thinking, Just another couple of minutes and we get to kill some blue coats while getting rich, when he hears a gunshot from the other side of the road, and thinks, What idiot opened up early?
 He’s waiting to see if his cousin will initiate the attack now when a flurry of more gunshots sound.
 Looking across the road he can see the flashes of three shooters on the hill behind where his cousin is, and he realizes the shooting is from someone breaking up their ambush.
-He shouts, “Shoot them people on the hill.”
-His men open fire on the people on the hill.
+He shouts, “Shoot them men on the hill.”
+His men open fire at the people on the hill.

 James can’t believe how quickly those people are shooting their rifles.
-However, after about a minute their rate of fire slows down to about a fourth of what it had been. he thinks, They must have run out of loaded rifles and their loaders are now slow in getting new rifles to them.
+However, after about a minute their rate of fire slows down to about a fourth of what it had been.
+He thinks, They must have run out of loaded rifles and their loaders are now slow in getting new rifles to them.
 Now’s the time to break for the camp to get out of here while we can.
 He starts to stand while shouting out, “Get to the camp and get out of here.”
 Because of the lack of fire from the Army he’s forgotten they’re there, and so have those with him when they all stand and run across the road.

 When he switches to shooting the bandits across the road Boone calls to Nellie and Sam, “If they stand up it’ll probably be to make a run for it.
 Be ready to switch rifles and fire at them as fast as you can when they do make a run for it.”
 He gets a short acknowledgment from both of them.